 “Completing the ride was the most incredible feeling in the world.
 I would absolutely recommend taking on a new challenge.
 There’s a lot of digging deep and pushing beyond what you think you’re capable of.
 But once you smash your target you can bask in the sense of achievement and the happy memories.”

 After taking part in the London to Paris ride, Lauren was excited to get involved in more fundraising challenges.
 She is considering running the London Marathon for Back Up.

 “You don’t know what you can achieve or what you’re truly capable until you push yourself.
 The London to Paris challenge is and will always be one of my life’s biggest achievements.
 It was so rewarding.”

 It makes us so glad that Lauren and the rest of the London to Paris team had such a fulfilling experience completing this challenge.
-To get involved with our 2019 #NoLimits cycling challenge on Saturday 6 July, please email Alex or call her on 020 8875 1805.
+To get involved with our 2021 #NoLimits cycling challenge in July 2022, please email Reece or call him on 020 8875 1805.